How do you know you are receiving a professional, ethical and effective service at thinkstraight?

 Professional

-I am a member of the New Zealand Psychological Society (NZPsS) and also have Registration with the professional organisation which regulates addiction treatment providers, DAPAANZ – the Addiction Practitioners’ Association.
+I hold a first class honours masters degree in psychology from Massey University and have worked in the public health sector (Te Whatu Ora) and for private and NGO providers since 2005.
+I am a registered practitioner and clinical supervisor with the professional organisation which regulates addiction treatment providers - the Addiction Practitioners’ Association (DAPAANZ).
 DAPAANZ has rigorous standards in which a practitioner must demonstrate competence and be reviewed annually.
-I am also required to undertake ongoing training and education as a condition of Practising Certificate renewal.
+I am also a member of the New Zealand Psychological Society (NZPsS).

 In addition, I also undergo regular Clinical Supervision from an independent, certified Clinical Supervisor, helping to maintain ethical practice, transparency and accountability.